 Now, travelers also know what to expect with different pricing levels so they won’t easily be convinced to pay something on an outcome they’re not willing to experience.

 Agencies have to find a better way to stay relevant and making money at the same time.

 Travel agencies, just like the travel industry as a whole, need to make giant strides to stay relevant in the market place.
-As their roles have somewhat diminished as they get bypassed by independent travelers, companies facing travel business challenges also need to exploit on these changes and take advantage of what new technologies and innovative online marketing without letting go of the tried and tested personal touch.
+As their roles have somewhat diminished as they get bypassed by independent travelers, companies facing travel business challenges also need to exploit these changes and take advantage of new technologies and innovative online marketing without letting go of the tried and tested personal touch.